MGS-Developers/mgs-mun/src/markdown/committees/tech-speccom-1.md

 [Meaningful Technology Transfer to the LDCs (ethz.ch)](https://www.files.ethz.ch/isn/138434/technology-transfer-to-the-ldcs.pdf)

-> All resolutions must be emailed to aspine-y15@mgs.org before 23.59 on Thursday 9th December.
+> All resolutions must be emailed to aspine-y15@mgs.org before 23:59 on Friday 10th December.
 Please put your country and issue within the subject line.